JOHN HARRITY

 What is your vision for the program?

-My vision for Patent Pathways is to continue our work until the word “underrepresented” is no longer used when discussing the patent bar.
+My vision for Patent Pathways® is to continue our work until the word “underrepresented” is no longer used when discussing the patent bar.
 With increased representation from all demographics in the patent bar, we will improve the patenting rates of every community.
 All Americans deserve to have access to the patent system and resources to advance their innovations.
 Having a patent agent or attorney that looks like you will make access so much easier.
-Patent Pathways is an important piece of the puzzle to help realize the dream of entrepreneurship and innovation for our underrepresented communities.
+Patent Pathways® is an important piece of the puzzle to help realize the dream of entrepreneurship and innovation for our underrepresented communities.

 Help us expand Patent Pathways®

-and make a lasting impact on
+and make a lasting impact in patent law!

 Interested in making a difference?
 Click below to get involved in our 2025 program!